 Procedure calls must be acyclic.
 It is thus not possible for a procedure to call itself, and the size of the call stack remains bounded.
-We remark that it is possible to inline every procedure call (apart from the small detail that our model has no consideration for storing intermediate boolean values).
-The main reason to make use of recursion at all is succinctness: if our program contains to many instructions, the resulting population protocol has too many states.
+We remark that one could inline every procedure call.
+The main reason to make use of procedures at all is succinctness: if our program contains too many instructions, the resulting population protocol has too many states.

-We do allow procedures to return a single boolean value, and procedure calls can be used as expressions in conditions of while- or if-statements.
+Procedures may return a single boolean value, and procedure calls can be used as expressions in conditions of while- or if-statements.

-\paragraph*{Output flag.} There is an output flag, which can be modified only via the instructions $\OF:=\True$ and $\OF:=\False$.
+\parag{Output flag} There is an output flag $\OF$, which can be modified only via the instructions $\OF:=\True$ and $\OF:=\False$.
 (These are special instructions; it is not possible to assign values to registers.)
 The output flag determines the output of the computation.

-\paragraph*{Size.} The \emph{size} of $\Prog$ is defined as $\Abs{Q}+L+S$, where $L$ is the number of instructions and $S$ is the \emph{swap-size}.
-The latter is defined as the number of pairs $(x,y)\in Q^2$ for which it is syntactically possible for $x$ to swap with $y$ via any sequence of swaps.
-Unfortunately, without restrictions we would convert swaps to population protocols with a quadratic blow-up in states, so we introduce this technical notion to quantify the overhead.

-\paragraph*{Initialisation and restarts.} The only guarantee on the initial configuration is that execution starts at \Call{Main}{}.
+\parag{Initialisation and restarts} The only guarantee on the initial configuration is that execution starts at \Call{Main}{}.
 In particular, all registers may have arbitrary values.

 There is one final kind of instruction: \Restart.
 As the name suggests, it restarts the computation.
 It does so by nondeterministically picking any initial configuration s.t.\ the sum of all registers does not change.